AdobeDocs/genstudio.en/help/user-guide/guidelines/brand-validation.md

 # Brand validation

-In GenStudio, brand validation is an essential component that works in collaboration with the generative AI functionality, and Guidelines—[[!DNL Brands]](/help/user-guide/guidelines/brands.md), [[!DNL Products]](/help/user-guide/guidelines/products.md), and [[!DNL Personas]](/help/user-guide/guidelines/personas.md).
+In GenStudio, brand validation is an essential component that works in collaboration with the generative AI functionality, and guidelines—[[!DNL Brands]](/help/user-guide/guidelines/brands.md), [[!DNL Products]](/help/user-guide/guidelines/products.md), and [[!DNL Personas]](/help/user-guide/guidelines/personas.md).
 It ensures that all your content aligns with your brand identity.

 GenStudio conducts brand validation on various aspects, including: